rgdd/ctor/proposals/threat-model.md

 to keep in mind because there are at least two reasons to MitM a Tor Browser
 session: traffic inspection and de-anonymization.
-The latter can likely be achieved with a Tor Browser zero-day, but having such an exploit load for users that visit a victim's domain would require an HTTPS MitM for a significant amount of websites; e.g., due to HTTPS everywhere and because users are anonymous and cannot be targeted via email.
+The latter can likely be achieved with a Tor Browser zero-day, but having such an exploit load for users that visit a given domain would require an HTTPS MitM for a significant amount of websites; e.g., due to HTTPS everywhere and because users are anonymous and cannot be targeted via email.
 In other words, _by not considering (9) we would neglect many incentives to MitM Tor Browser HTTPS sessions_.